greg-raven/Impeachment-Chronicles/_posts/2022-02-01-key-evidence-undermining-ukraine-impeachment-narrative-withheld-from-trump-defense.md

 Biden argued that his actions were above board because he was carrying out the "official policy" of the Obama administration to root out corruption in Ukraine.
 "It was a fully transparent policy carried out in front of the whole world and fully, fully embraced by the international community of democracies," he claimed.

 But according to official memos seen by Just The News, this is not the case.
-Instead, these memos indicate that U.S. State Department officials were "impressed" with Shokin's anti-corruption plan and fully supportive of his efforts---undermining a key narrative during the Democrats' first partisan impeachment of President Trump.
+Instead, these memos indicate that U.S. State Department officials were "impressed" with Shokin's anti-corruption plan and fully supportive of his efforts --- undermining a key narrative during the Democrats' first partisan impeachment of President Trump.

 During the trial, House Democrats maintained that Shokin was fired because State Department officials weren't happy with his anti-corruption efforts, not because he was investigating Burisma.
 But these memos obtained by Just the News and the Southeastern Legal Foundation under a Freedom of Information Act (FOIA) request show that senior State Department officials, including then-Secretary of State John Kerry, were "impressed" with Shokin's efforts.